Our Towns: What Happens to Small Companies Now?

 “What we’re making now, is keeping the lights on,” she said.
 “And we’ve had a huge amount of support from people who’ve become our friends.”
 Because of their savings, and adaptability, they expect to keep going, and ultimately to expand.
 But what they’re doing now isn’t sustainable, she said.
 “Something has to change.”

 Something does.
-Stories like these deserve notice, in my view, because little businesses like Bent Paddle and Escape have played such an outsized role in bringing vitality and local-connectedness to so many American towns.
+Stories like these deserve notice, in my view, because little businesses like Bent Paddle and Escape have played such an outsize role in bringing vitality and local-connectedness to so many American towns.

 Coming next, two other stories, with other implications, from northern Florida and the Bay Area of California.
 And after the jump, reactions from two brewers.